 Sleepy Hollow (1999)

-Ichabod Crane: Villainy wears many masks, none of which so dangerous as virtue...
+Ichabod Crane: Villainy wears many masks, none so dangerous as the mask of virtue.

 Ichabod Crane: It is truth, but truth is not always appearance.

 Katrina Anne Van Tassel: I have shed my tears for Brom... and yet my heart is not broken.
 Do you think me wicked?

 Ichabod Crane: No... but perhaps there is a little bit of witch in you, Katrina.